kayoyin/Prodigy/README.md

 Since we had some time left at the end of the project, we took on an additional challange of complementing the project by created a GUI where users play a tune on a digital piano which the model uses as the beginning of its composition.
 This is clearly an extension and indepednt from our initial goal.
 Since this was not part of our original design, the code was not optimized for this use.
 Though, we thought it could be a fun add-on and pursued it nonetheless.
 Our GUI is therefore still in its initial stages and has potential erros and bugs.
 Since we spent time on it and we think it's a creative extension, we will include it as a idea to be perfected later on nonetheless.

+The idea is to create a more creative option, designed for the musically inclided users.
+By running the interface using QT, the user is able to compose a short extract using a digital keyboard, which the model will use as the beginning of the music it composes.
+To see a preface of the GUI ensure you have QT creator installed on your machine.
+From there, open the `piano.pro` file (located in the `pianoGUI` folder) in QT and run it using the QT interface.
+This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named `piano.exe`, from here, user instructions are self explanatory.
+This shows the idea behind the GUI we had in mind though it still does not function perfectly yet!

 For the User interface in the making ,with the help of Qt creayor, we tried to make it as user friendly as possible. with thorough steps and guidelines on the main window that a user can read while running the program.